wcorder1/propactive/README.md

 ## Gradle Plugin configurations:

-Proactive provides a plugin extension that allows you to specify the destination of the created application properties file, set the location of the implementation class, and/or specify which environments you want to generate application properties files for by default.
+Propactive provides a plugin extension that allows you to specify the destination of the created application properties file, set the location of the implementation class, and/or specify which environments you want to generate application properties files for by default.